 Important information for business

-The Federal Government has released an overview on their economic response to COVID-19 and we will keep you informed as it rolls out.
-For more information, refer to the Australian Government's Economic Response to the Coronavirus
+The Australian Government has released an overview on their economic response to COVID-19 and we continue to keep you informed as it rolls out.
+For more information, refer to the Australian Government's Economic Response to the Coronavirus.

 In the meantime, there are a number of resources available to you and your business.
 These resources are there to help you navigate through current challenges while ensuring the health and wellbeing of your staff and visitors.

 Commercial Tenancy Relief Scheme for tenants and landlords

 The office of the Victorian Small Business Comissioner (VBSC) has put together a toolkit to support tenants and landlords who have been impacted by the coronavirus (COVID-19) pandemic.
 The toolkit includes:

 - steps to take for tenants and landlords